commonform/commonform-docx/README.md

 1. a `title` property whose value is a string

-2. an `edition` property whose value is a string
+2. an `version` property whose value is a string

 3. a `hash` property whose value is `true` or `false`